arjavsharma91/decoint-IEEE-1788.1-2017/paper.md

 Researchers are often forced to use arithmetic while suffering through floating point error propagation throughout calculations.
 Interval Arithmetic solves this problem by replacing scalar values with set based calculations.
 However, basic interval implementations often restrict their evaluation entirely to the lower and upper bounds, neglecting to monitor the underlying domain boundaries and continuity of functions over non-continuous execution spaces.

 `decoint` fills this gap within the Python scientific computing community.
 By wrapping `gmpy2` and executing hardware enforced directed rounding the library ensures that the true results never escape the containment bounds computed. `decoint` also integrates the full IEEE 1788 decoration subsystem.
 The library prevents silent informational degradation by tracking domain bounds and continuity to track the validity of a result.
-This gives researchers astandard compliant tool to detect mathematical anomalies, providing numerical rigor directly within Python.
+This gives researchers a standard compliant tool to detect mathematical anomalies, providing numerical rigor directly within Python.

 # State of the Field